11 Normal Linear Models

 geom_line(data = newdat, aes(x = x, y = pred_up), lty = 2)

-would have produced the y-values for the lower and upper lines in Fig. 11.6 in one R-code line.
-However, once we have a simulated sample of the posterior predictive distribution, we have much more information than is contained in the frequentist prediction interval.
+The way we produced Fig. 11.6 is somewhat tedious compared to how easy we could have obtained the same figure using frequentist methods: predict(mod, newdata = newdat, interval = "prediction") would have produced the y-values for the lower and upper lines in Fig. 11.6 in one R-code line.
+However, once we have draws from the posterior predictive distribution, we have much more information than is contained in the frequentist prediction interval.
 For example, we could give an estimate for the proportion of observations greater than 20, given \(x = 25\).

-## [1] 0.44504
+## [1] 0.4415

 Thus, we expect 44% of future observations with \(x = 25\) to be higher than 20.
 We can extract similar information for any relevant threshold value.